This post contains affiliate links.

 - Red Lentils: Finally, 1 cup of lentils will make this dish extra nourishing and filling.

-Prepare the rice according to the instructions on the package.
+Prepare the rice according to the package instructions.
 Clean the sugar snap peas and set them aside.

-Slice the bananas into ½ inch thick rounds.
-Heat 1 tbsp of oil in a large wok over medium/high heat and add the bananas.
-Cook until they’re lightly browned, which will take about 3 minutes on each side.
-Then, remove them from the heat and set aside.
+Slice the bananas into ½-inch thick rounds.
+Heat the oil in a large wok or skillet over medium/high heat and add the bananas.
+Cook until they’re lightly browned.

-To the same wok add the remaining 1 tbsp of oil and heat to medium.
+To the same pan, add the remaining oil and heat to medium.
 Add the onion, ginger, and curry paste, and cook until the onion is soft, about 3 minutes.

-Add the coconut milk, broth, soy sauce, and chili garlic paste to the wok.
+Add the coconut milk, broth, soy sauce, and chili garlic paste to the skillet.
 Bring everything to a gentle simmer, and then add the lentils.
-Cook until the lentils are soft, about 5 to 7 minutes (our complete guide to cooking lentils here).
+Cook until the lentils are soft.

 Finally, prepare the meal to serve.
 Spoon the rice into serving bowls, followed by the curry.
 Top with sugar snaps and a few banana slices.